Gguinet/SomeIdeas/impossiblelist.md

 * Organize an art exhibit on my work.
 * Have a collection of 10+ artworks.
 * Give 1000h+ of my time to charities.
+* Write a book.
+* Live in 10 different cities, at least 6 months.

 [Inspiration](https://mattboegner.com/impossible_list/)